Valeri Kharlamov: Olympics

-Kharlamov helped the Soviet national men's ice hockey team to win gold medals at the 1972 and 1976 Winter Olympics.
+Kharlamov helped the Soviet national ice hockey team to win gold medals at the 1972 and 1976 Winter Olympics.
 In five games during the 1972 tournament, Kharlamov scored nine goals and added seven assists.
 He won his second gold medal with the Soviet Union in 1976, contributing three goals and six assists.
 Kharlamov was also part of the silver medal-winning Soviet team at the 1980 Winter Olympics, which was his last international tournament.
 Overall, Kharlamov won two gold medals and one silver at the Olympics, scoring 36 points in 22 career games.

 Kharlamov never played in a Canada Cup tournament.
 He missed the 1976 Canada Cup due to the injuries he sustained in his first major car accident, and was left off the roster for the 1981 Canada Cup just prior to his fatal car accident, as Tikhonov felt he was too old and not in good enough shape for the team.
 According to his mother-in-law, Kharlamov had been planning to announce his retirement after playing in the 1981 tournament.

 Death

-Kharlamov was still active with CSKA when he was killed in a car accident on 27 August 1981.
-Prior to the accident, Kharlamov had been informed that he would not be a member of the Soviet team playing in the 1981 Canada Cup.
+Kharlamov was still active with CSKA when he was killed in a car crash on 27 August 1981.
+Prior to the crash, Kharlamov had been informed that he would not be a member of the Soviet team playing in the 1981 Canada Cup.
 Coach Viktor Tikhonov said that Kharlamov was left off the team over concerns about his conditioning.
 Irina, Kharlamov's wife, was driving back to Moscow from the family's cottage when she lost control and crossed into opposing traffic, hitting a truck head-on.
 Irina did not have a driver's license at the time of the crash.
 When the bodies were recovered, Kharlamov was reaching over from his seat, holding onto the steering wheel.
 Irina's cousin was also killed.
 Fans lined the streets during his funeral procession in Moscow, and they filed past his casket which rested at centre ice of CSKA's arena.
 Near the scene of the crash, a memorial stone in the shape of a hockey puck is inscribed, "The star of Russian hockey fell here."